-With respect to the outlook for the future, in the post-COVID-19 era, the global economic environment is clouded by multiple unfavorable factors such as the ongoing crisis of the war between Russia and Ukraine, the Federal Reserve's tightening monetary policy, and the U.S.'s increased efforts to block Chinese technologies and decouple from China.
-The high frequency of global economic shocks, high risk and uncertainty in 2022 created uncertainty for business operations.
+Looking to the future, the overall business environment is still subject to the influence of international geopolitical conflicts, high inflation pressure in various countries, and the overall economic environment is turbulent and full of uncertainties.
+The investment in various construction such as network, cloud, and telecom, is uninterrupted and the innovation is constantly being sought.
+In addition to the increasingly stringent quality requirements, the demand for faster and lower-loss high-end materials is increasing.
 In this era of great changes and challenges, Co-Tech's mid-term and long-term core competitive advantage is based on our self-promise of "Optimum Application of Copper Foil Manufacturing and Service Industry".
 With respect to diversified high-frequency and high-speed materials, with the required characteristics of copper foil and materials, the Company shall develop next-generation electronic products to focus on customer portfolio optimization and product portfolio differentiation.
 In the meantime, the Company is expanding new factory in Yunlin Technology-based Industrial Park to offer a diverse range of 5G-related products.
 We will focus on products featuring "differentiation," "customization," and "speed," creating competitiveness for our development strategy while continuing to cultivate first-line customers and developing potential customers.

 We hope that the benefits of Co-Tech's transformation will continue to thrive, laying a solid foundation for the Company's sustainable operations and growing into the next wave of growth momentum.
 Finally, the Company appreciates to the shareholders' support over that past years.
-In return, the Board of Directors has resolved to distribute a cash dividend of NT\$2.5 per share.
-I would also extend thanks to my colleagues at Co-Tech for their continuous hard work and perseverance, continuous fighting power and execution power, perseverance, and continuous improvement!
-It is expected that the management team will uphold the spirit of innovation, move forward, and create better profits to reward shareholders and employees.
+In return, the Board of Directors has resolved to distribute a cash dividend of NT\$1.5 per share.
+Thank you to our employees for their continued input, hard work, persistence, execution, perseverance, and constant advancement!
+The management team is expected to uphold the spirit of innovation, forge ahead, and create better profits to return to shareholders and employees.